maxi7524/MSIAutoEncoderWrapper/docs/CRITERIONS.md

 uniform positions separated by `axis_step`.

 Lower entropy regularization and more Sinkhorn iterations improve approximation accuracy but increase runtime.
-The ground-cost matrices are quadratic in the number of spectral bins.
+On a regular binned axis, the exponentially decaying transport kernel is truncated at `kernel_tolerance` and evaluated as a one-dimensional convolution over the complete batch.
+Memory and runtime then scale with the number of bins and retained kernel radius instead of a dense bin-by-bin matrix.
+An irregular axis uses a bounded-memory chunked fallback with quadratic runtime.
 Run `models_manager.estimate_training_resources(...)` before using this loss on a high-resolution grid and monitor the first epoch.